shamim0754/AlgorithmDatastructure/readme.md

   A Binary Tree is complete Binary Tree if all levels are completely filled except possibly the last level and the last level has all keys as left as possible

   ![alt text](images/complete-binary-tree.png)

+  2. Perfect Binary Tree:  where all nodes have two children and all leaves are at same level

+  2. Balance binary tree : A binary tree is balance if height of the tree is O(Long n) where n= no of nodes. example avl , red black tree

 4. Binary Search Tree :
  binary search tree is a special binary tree is that following The properties